-An integrating factor is a function that you multiply through a first-order linear ODE to make the left-hand side become an exact derivative.
-Once it’s an exact derivative, you can integrate directly.
+An integrating factor is a function you multiply through a first-order linear ODE to turn the left-hand side into an exact derivative.
+Once it’s an exact derivative, you integrate directly.

 For the standard-form first-order linear ODE: